shahriarKhanpiyal/Prac/README.md

 # Prac
-Hey This is Piyal (Shahriar Khan Piyal)
+Hey This is Piyal (Shahriar Khan Piyal-6521)